 “Nothing ever becomes real ‘til it is experienced.” - John Keats

 See Integrated Flux Nebulae in a small telescope?
 Impossible!
 Surely it is imagination or extraneous light or Zodiacal Light.
 That's what I thought until first light in my 6 inch [15cm] F2.8 Richest Field Telescope in 2013.
 After convincing myself that the Pleiades Bubble and Andromeda Shelf were aspects of the Milky Way and not extraneous light or Zodiacal Light (the Zodiacal Light is very broad, very gradually brightening and devoid of detail), I presumed that the faint patches of light I was seeing were part of the ISM (InterStellar Medium).
 One night I tried the impossible, to see and sketch an IFN.
 To my utter surprise, the IFN in the M81/82 was bright and detailed.
 I embarked on researching and discovering more IFN and ISM.
-My total is up to 52; I expect that to triple or quadruple by the time I've surveyed the skies visible from 44 degrees north latitude.
+My catalog includes 53 IFN; I expect that to double by the time I've surveyed the skies visible from 44 degrees north latitude.

 Dust and gas in the plane or disk of the Milky Way that resides between the stars is called the InterStellar Medium (ISM).
 Faint streamers of gas and dust that extend far above and below the galactic plane all the way to the galactic pole is called galactic cirrus or Integrated Flux Nebulae, since the dust glows dimly from the integrated light of countless millions of Milky Way stars.

 I'm creating a catalog of my visual IFN and ISM discoveries that includes sketches and descriptions - everything you need to see these faint glows for yourself except the dark skies!